List of Neon Genesis Evangelion characters: Ritsuko Akagi

 Ritsuko is rational, and has a strong sense of discipline and detached judgment.
 She finds it difficult to reconcile these sides of her character, which are often a source of violent, emotional contrasts.
-Ristuko shows great determination and indifference, and, hesitates to talk about herself, even with longtime friends.
-Despite her rational and reserved exterior, Ritsuko is sensitive, expressive, and passionate.
-At the beginning of her university career, Ritsuko dyes her hair blonde to differentiate herself from her mother Naoko.
-She later falls in love with Gendo Ikari, with whom she enters into a secret romantic relationship and offers him her scientific skills and body.
+Ritsuko shows great determination and indifference, and hesitates to talk about herself, even with longtime friends, which ultimately fractures her friendship with Misato by the end of the series.
+Despite her rational and reserved exterior, she is sensitive, expressive, and passionate.
+At the beginning of her university career, Ritsuko dyed her hair blonde to differentiate herself from her mother Naoko.
+She later fell in love with Gendo Ikari, with whom she entered a secret romantic relationship and offered him her scientific skills and body.
 Ritsuko is jealous of Rei, the center of Gendo's attention, and feeling used and betrayed, she carries out reckless acts of revenge against him.
-In The End of Evangelion, Ritsuko is no longer able to manage her feelings of love and hate; she attempts to destroy the Nerv headquarters, uttering the phrase "Mom, do you want to die with me?".
-However, the Casper computer, in which Naoko's personality is imprinted, refuses the command to self-destruct, and Ritsuko is shot dead by Gendo.
+In The End of Evangelion, Ritsuko is no longer able to manage her feelings of love and hate; she attempts to destroy Nerv's headquarters, uttering the phrase "Mom, do you want to die with me?".
+However, the Casper computer, in which Naoko's personality is imprinted, refuses the command to self-destruct, and Gendo shoots Ritsuko dead.
 Newtype magazine compared Ritsuko to previous Anno characters, such as Kazumi Amano from Gunbuster and Electra from Nadia.